ChimeraTK/DeviceAccess/doc/change-requests/CR-008-daq-frame-dma-ring-buffer.md

 ## Requirements

+Aspect: JMAP format.

+- The `dmaChannels` section (introduced by CR-007) defines virtual DMA channels indexed by non-negative integers.
+Each entry carries the mandatory `type` key (validated by CR-007) and the backend-specific keys: the names of the DMA-engine control registers, the buffer allocator selection, the ring depth and the block size.
+The Xilinx ringbuffer uses the `type` value `"XilinxAxiS2MM"`.
+- A register references a channel with the existing `address` object of type `"DMA"` whose `channel` is a channel *index* defined in `dmaChannels`; the register's `offset` is relative to the beginning of the DAQ frame.
+- The frame size is constant in the first implementation, but the format must not make variable frame lengths impossible (e.g. a per-frame size or header-driven length is expressible).
+- The hidden DMA-engine control registers are named in the `dmaChannels` section only; the register description never replicates them.

 Aspect: virtual DMA channel as an addressable resource.

 - A register that maps to a configured virtual DMA channel supports two read